Frugal Idea: Collecting and Saving Seeds

 One way to save money while gardening is by collecting and saving seeds.
 Easy to do and store for the next season.

 I love profusion zinnias and how their color lasts all summer and into fall here in Central Florida.
 They will drop a lot of their seeds, but I still prefer to have my collection.
-I also acquired a dwarf cosmos (you can see the cosmos in the bottom right corner along with the seed head in the picture above) this year and oh how pretty they were in my butterfly garden.
-They self-seed very easily too.
+I also acquired a dwarf cosmos (you can see the cosmos in the bottom right corner, along with the seed head in the picture above) this year, and oh, how pretty they were in my butterfly garden.
+They self-seed very easily, too.

-As you can see in the picture above, the flower heads have completely died and that is the perfect time to collect seeds.
+As you can see in the picture above, the flower heads have completely died, and that is the perfect time to collect seeds.
 I wait until I know the heads are dry and the seeds will almost fall off into your hand.

-After I collect the seeds from one plant, I will place them in labeled plastic cups until I know they are completely dried.
+After I collect the seeds from one plant, I will place them in labeled plastic cups until I know they are completely dry.
 Be sure to let them sit in an area where there is no humidity.
 I will shake them every day or so in the cup to keep the seeds from sticking to each other.

 After a few weeks of drying, I will place them in labeled glassine bags and place them in the refrigerator.
 Look how many seeds I get off just a couple of plants!!